Witches, legends and what not – castles in Sardinia will have you intrigued.

 While the Castle of Quirra once stood in splendor and glory, today, only the perimeter walls are left.

-PRACTICAL INFORMATION: The castle is located outside of Villaputzu, at 25 minutes drive.
+The castle is located outside of Villaputzu, a 25 minutes drive.
 It is free to access.
 You will have to follow a steep uphill road from the intersection where you can park your car.

 Castello di Barumele – Ales